City West Building

 - Consider installing "heat tape" or similar materials on exposed water pipes.

 - If you have an attached garage, keep its door shut.
 Occasionally plumbing is routed through the unheated garages leaving it more vulnerable to winter's worst conditions.

-- Be prepared and know the location of your water shut-off valve and test it regularly.
+- Know the location of your water shut-off valve and test it regularly.
+Be prepared.

 If pipes start to leak, turn the water off at the main valve to the home or business.
 This will help prevent leaking water from damaging the building.
 The pipe will need to be repaired before turning the water back on.
 If you need assistance locating the main water valve or shutting water off to a building, please call the Water Division at 686-5276.
 Keep warm and protect those pipes.

 Water Meter Upgrades

 Approximately 360 City of Gillette water customers will, or have already, received notice in the mail their water meter and/or radio read is due for an upgrade.
 The reason for the upgrade is the useful life of the meter is approaching.
 The City is proactively replacing meters and/or radio reads before the devices fail eliminating the need to estimate water usage for the customer.